RadekKpc/FlightReservationSystem/README.md

 Software is split into separate applications.
 Backend based on Spring that publishes REST endpoints, and frontend with UI that consumes API.

 ## Run
+ - Open Command line in /backend and type gradle bootRun, then in /frontend type gradle run